-How to select the best type of odor control, fume, or air emission scrubber.
+Select the best type of odor control, fume, or air emission scrubber.

-There are many variables that should be considered
+Many variables should be considered

 - The type of contaminants and level of exposure risk